 The bathroom area had tiles though.

-The access to the room was thru a spiral cement staircase.
+The access to the room was through a spiral precast-concrete staircase.

 The reception, dining hall & kitchen was in the main building.